fersilva16/fireflies-backend-test/README.md

 The folders are separated by feature to keep it easy to navigate, keeping together what is used together.
 The `modules` folder is the most notable one, as it contains the modules that make up the API, and where I kept most of the business logic.

 The name for files follows the pattern of containing first the feature/module it belongs to, and then the action.
 For example, the `meetingGet.ts` file.
-It helps with search to easily narrowdown the desired file.
+It helps with search to easily narrow down the desired file.

 For routing, each "level" of routes is separated into a different file.
 For example, the `/api/meetings` routes is defined in the `meetings` module, or the `/api` routes are defined separately as it is secured by the `authMiddleware`, and so on.